K-bMOM: a robust Lloyd-type clustering algorithm based on bootstrap Median-of-Means: Simulations and practical considerations

 \subsection{Results and Analysis}

-The results of 3 simulated contexts presented above are summarized in Tables~\ref{tab:Benchmark-Case-1}, \ref{tab:Benchmark_Case-2} and \ref{tab:Benchmark_Case-3} where averages and standard deviations of distortion, ARI and number of clusters describing the non polluted data are displayed.
+The results of three simulated contexts presented above are summarized in Tables~\ref{tab:Benchmark-Case-1}, \ref{tab:Benchmark_Case-2} and \ref{tab:Benchmark_Case-3} where averages and standard deviations of distortion, ARI and number of clusters describing the non polluted data are displayed.
 Besides, the whole distribution of 50 repetitions for each metric and tested algorithm are illustrated according to violinplots in Figures~\ref{fig:Benchmark_Violinplots_ARI}, \ref{fig:Benchmark_Violinplots_distortions} and \ref{fig:Benchmark_Violinplots_nbK} where the median of each distribution is depicted by an orange dot and the interquartile range by a thick black vertical line.

-First of all, one can observe that the k-means, k-median and k-medoids methods fail to discover the right number of clusters among the non polluted data.
-Indeed, in average the outliers are grouped in 2 clusters and the rest of the data in 3 instead of 5 groups in the first case as it is illustrated in Table~\ref{tab:Benchmark-Case-1}.
-On the violinplot in left side Figure~\ref{fig:Benchmark_Violinplots_nbK}, we can observe that none of these 3 procedures is able to find the real structure of data: the maximum number of clusters found on the non polluted data is about 4.
-This is mainly due to the initialisation process via the kmeans++ procedure which instantiates the algorithm on one or two outliers.
+First of all, one can observe that the K-means, K-median and K-medoids methods fail to discover the right number of clusters among the non polluted data.
+Indeed, in average the outliers are grouped in 3 clusters and the rest of the data in 2 instead of 5 groups in the first case as it is illustrated in Table~\ref{tab:Benchmark-Case-1} and on the violinplot in left side Figure~\ref{fig:Benchmark_Violinplots_nbK}.
+Such a situation is partly explained by the initialisation process.
+Indeed, the K-means++ procedure instantiates most of the time the algorithm on one or two outliers.
 Thus, the Lloyd type algorithm whatever is the agregation method used, is stucked in a local minima.
 This situation gets worse in cases 2 and 3 since all 3 centers among 5 are located towards outliers as one can see in Table~\ref{tab:Benchmark_Case-2} and Table~\ref{tab:Benchmark_Case-3} but also on the middle and right side of Figure~\ref{fig:Benchmark_Violinplots_nbK} where the associated violinplots can be summarized by a point.
 The cluster assignment in the last context for the kmedians procedure is depicted in Figure~\ref{fig:output_k-medians}.
+However, when the initial centers are well chosen, these 3 procedures work better since half of the time, the true structure is discovered for the robust versions as it shown in Table~\ref{tab:Benchmark-Case-1_2}.
+The estimated centers become closest to their theoritical counterpart especially for K-medians and K-medoids.